-Deputy Director of the Bulgarian maritime archaeological team.
+Deputy Director of the Bulgarian maritime archaeologist team.

 What did your role involve?

 I participated in all stages of field work conducted by the Black Sea MAP.
-I worked on the shipwreck surveys and the photogrammetric recording and 3D modelling of the shipwrecks.
-I was a diver during the Ropotamo (submerged bronze age village) underwater excavation and was responsible for the preservation of the archaeological artefacts we found.
+I worked on the shipwreck surveys, the photogrammetric recording and 3D modelling of the shipwrecks.
+I was a diver during the Ropotamo (submerged Bronze Age village) underwater excavation and was responsible for the preservation of the archaeological artefacts we found.

 What is your favourite part of your job?